pytorch/pytorch/docs/cpp/source/installing.rst

 .. tip::
   On Windows, debug and release builds are not ABI-compatible.
-If you plan to build your project in debug mode, we recommend `building PyTorch from source <https://github.com/pytorch/pytorch#from-source>`_.
+If you plan to build your project in debug mode, please try the debug version of LibTorch.
+  Also, make sure you specify the correct configuration in the ``cmake --build .`` line below.

 Support
 -------